 Best of all, most dealers and their employees are passionate about sewing and want to see you succeed at your sewing goal.
 Can you say that for the big box stores?
 Usually not!

 What to Ask When Buying a Sewing Machine

-The biggest reason I like buying from a dealer is the ability to ask someone that has sewing and sewing machine knowledge my questions.
+The biggest reason I like buying from a dealer is the ability to ask my questions to someone who has sewing and sewing machine knowledge.
 If you go into a dealership and they don't have time to answer your questions and aren't willing to set up a time to do so find another dealer!
 Each section below covers key items to ask about: Warranty, accessories, classes, and taking a test drive.

 Take the Sewing Machine for a Test-Drive